-I’m going to just let it right out of the gate: This “calamari” recipe from the book, Living Raw Food by Sarma Melngailis (p.155) is THE most spot on imitation of anything I have ever had…ever.
+I’m going to just let it right out of the gate: This “Oyster Mushroom Calamari Recipe” recipe from the book, Living Raw Food by Sarma Melngailis (p.155) is THE most spot on imitation of anything I have ever had…ever.
 It is.
 Total genius.

 I’ve had my share of fried calamari, and Sarma’s raw vegan version is awe-striking.
 Even if you were never a fan of it, doesn’t mean you won’t be just as impressed with this dish.
 As she mentions in her book, “This dish looks so much like fried calamari that restaurant guests are often baffled by it” – well that pretty much describes it, modestly speaking.

 It goes much further than looks.
 Biting into the mushrooms is uncannily like that of tender, perfectly cooked calamari.
 The flax meal coating is like the ideal, well seasoned homemade breading that I can’t wait to try on some other things.